Alzheimer’s Society UX case study

 Rik Williams, User Experience Architect, Alzheimer’s Society

-We focused our website user research on four key themes:
+We focused our user research on the Alzheimer’s Society website around four key themes:

 • Ease of navigation